Introduction

 }

-Given our premise, we only want to modify fields that are select (drop down) fields AND have a CSS class titled “populate-posts”.
-We could check for the field ID instead of a CSS class; however, if we ever change our form we’d have to update the code to match the new field ID.
-Using a CSS class to identify our desired field allows us to manage which field should be targeted right from the Gravity Forms admin.
+We only want to modify fields that are select (drop down) fields AND have a CSS class titled populate-posts.
+We could check for the field ID instead of a CSS class.
+However, if we ever change our form we’d have to update the code to match the new field ID.
+Using a CSS class to identify our desired field lets us target it directly from the Gravity Forms admin.

-If the current field we are at in the loop is not a select OR does not have our designated CSS class, we simply skip that field and move on to the next.
+If the current field in the loop is not a select OR does not have our designated CSS class, we simply skip it and move on to the next.

 Get the Posts